Seraaron/agora/srd/lists/jobs/Brawler.md

 May be used during [[Martial Combat|combat]] to make melee attacks, using the target's  poise as the base difficulty, and can be used to grapple an opponent to the ground.

-May also include making and using improvisational weapons, or using tools as weapons, using [[Finesse]].
+May also include making and using improvisational weapons, or using-tools as weapons, using [[Finesse]].

-#important **Possibly Requires:** #brawler weapons
+¶ **Possibly Requires:** #brawler, #natural, or improvised weapons

 _**Suggested Specialties:** Intimidation, Improvisation, [martial arts], Natural [armor / weapons], Quick Reflexes..._

-> #### Wrestling
+> #### Wrestling Matches & Barfights
 >
 > Not every fight needs to be as tactical or as complex as a [[Martial Combat|full combat]], especially not when everyone's using Brawler.
-Sometimes you just need to knock someone out cold, or lock them to the ground and bind them, or perhaps you're just having a punch up in a bar.
-In these cases, make an [[Opposed Tasks|Opposed task]] roll and add your armor and weapons dice.
+Sometimes you just need to knock someone out cold, or lock them to the ground and bind them, or perhaps you're just having a punch up in a tavern.
+In these cases, use an [[Opposed Tasks|Opposed Task]] roll and add your armor dice to your defensive pool.

 ###### {[[D66 Jobs|51]]}